 The ARRIVE study (A Randomized Trial of Induction Versus Expectant Management), authored by Grobman et al. (NEJM, 2018), was undertaken to determine if elective induction of labor (IOL) of low-risk nulliparous women at 39 weeks reduces adverse perinatal and neonatal morbidity compared to expectant management.
-SMFM released a statement, endorsed by ACOG addressing the ARRIVE findings.
+SMFM released a statement, endorsed by ACOG, addressing the ARRIVE findings.

 It is reasonable to offer elective IOL to low-risk, nulliparous women at or beyond 39 weeks and 0 days of gestation.
 We recommend that providers who choose this approach ensure that women meet eligibility criteria of the ARRIVE trial.

 We recommend against offering elective IOL to women under circumstances that are inconsistent with the ARRIVE study protocol unless performed as part of research or quality improvement.

 We recommend that further research be conducted to measure the impact of this practice in settings other than a clinical trial.